What is kidney cancer?

 How can I prevent kidney cancer?

-It is not always possible to prevent kidney cancer, but you can take these steps to lower your chances of getting it:
+It is not always possible to prevent kidney cancer, but you can take these steps to lower your chance of getting it: